Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Principal processes in the dense stellar cusp

-The stellar cluster surrounding the SMBH is expected to form a dense cusp, with the density monotonically increasing towards the its center.
-The conventional approach is to identify the SMBH's radius of influence, $R_h$, at which the total enclosed mass in the stars is equal to the SMBH mass, $\MBH$.
+A stellar cluster surrounding an SMBH is expected to form a dense cusp, with the density monotonically increasing toward the center.
+The conventional approach is to identify the SMBH radius of influence, $R_h$, at which the total enclosed mass of the stars is equal to the SMBH mass, $\MBH$.
 Inside of $R_h$ we approximate that the SMBH dominates the gravitational potential, and that at every instant the motion of each individual star is consistent with a Keplerian orbit in this potential.
-In this work we set all the stars in the cusp to be identical with mass $m$, so the number of stars enclosed by the radius of influence is simply $N(\leq R_h)=\MBH/m$.
+In this work we set all the stars in the cusp to have identical mass $m$, so the number of stars enclosed by the radius of influence is simply $N(\leq R_h)=\MBH/m$.

 The orbits of the stars do evolve over time with respect to a stationary Keplerian orbit.
-The two main driving processes are gravitational scattering among the stars and gravitational wave (GW) emission.
+The two main driving processes are gravitational scattering among the stars and GW emission.
 Both processes can be estimated by approximating the stars as point masses.

 Stellar collisions introduce an additional mechanism which can change both the mass and the number of stars.
-Low-velocity collisions (and even near misses) far from the SMBH can result in mass transfer, mass loss and mergers, while hypervelocity collisions at small distances from the SMBH remove stars through complete destruction in a singe event.
+Low-velocity collisions (and even near misses) far from the SMBH can result in mass transfer, mass loss, and mergers, while hypervelocity collisions at small distances from the SMBH remove stars through complete destruction in a singe event.
 The prospects and physics of collisions depend on the sizes of the stars, which we treat here as identical with radius $R_\star$.